apache/arrow/docs/source/developers/java/development.rst

 Java module that contains performance tests is: `performance`

-Let's configure our performance environment to run performance tests:
+Let's configure our environment to run performance tests:

 - Install `benchmark`_
 - Install `archery`_